denten-books/plain-text/1-metaphor.md

 dialog between the operator and the machine.
-Although machine understanding of informal human speech does not develop in earnest until the twenty-first century, interactive computing environments like DIALOG and JOSS attempted to abstract away from machine language towards interfaces that understood a limited number of English words.
+Although machine understanding of informal human speech does not develop in earnest until the twenty-first century, interactive computing environments like DIALOG and JOSS attempted to simplify machine language into interfaces that understood a limited number of English words.
 JOSS, an experimental on-line computing system created by the RAND corporation in 1963, consisted of a typewriter connected to the JOHNNIAC computer.
 Prior to JOSS, programmers would interact with the JOHNNIAC machine via keyboard and punch card, initially using octal number notation and then binary assembly language [@gruenberger_history_1979].
 These methods of programming were time consuming and prone to error.
 "An octal desk calculator was nice to have," a historian of the system would later quip [@gruenberger_history_1979, 58].
-The JOSS experiment was meant to introduce a kind of an interpreter that sat between the human operator and the machine, facilitating communication in a friendly, conversational manner.
+The JOSS experiment introduced an interpreter that sat between the human operator and the machine, facilitating communication in a friendly, conversational manner.
 Think of JOSS as the "user's computing aide and a single contact with the computer," the engineers wrote [@shaw_joss:_1964, 456].
-Instead of feeding punch cards into a machine, the operator would now use a standard typewriter.
+Instead of feeding punch cards into a machine, as was done before, the operator would now use a standard typewriter.
 Instead of flipping switches the operator typed words.
 JOSS thus referred both to the "simple language" for machine instruction and to this new "remote console" way of interacting with the computer.
 JOSS and the user would "take turns controlling the typewriter" in the words of the documentation.
 The computerized aide understood simple commands like `do`, `go`, and `type`.
 Given a number of predetermined commands, it would attempt to respond with a result.
-When confused, or when given an unfamiliar command, its default for an unspecified error mimicked human confusion: "Eh? [@shaw_joss:_1964]"
+When confused or when given an unfamiliar command its default for an unspecified error mimicked human confusion: "Eh? [@shaw_joss:_1964]"

 This mode of conversational interaction was captured also in one of the earliest text adventure games, the *Colossal Cave Adventure*, designed by Will